 One note: If you use olives, be sure they don’t have pits in them if you're using a food processor!

-Next up is a layer of salami and prosciutto followed by some slices of provolone cheese.
-To be honest, you can use almost any cured meat here.
+You can use almost any cured meat here.
 Go crazy with the selection but, again, be sure to not build your dough sheets too high or rolling will be hard.